 The following are some of the risks and uncertainties that could cause our actual results to differ materially from those presented in our forward-looking statements.
-The risks and uncertainties described below are not the only ones we face but do represent those risks and uncertainties that we believe are material to us.
-Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also harm our business.
-Our stockholders or potential investors may be referred to as "you" or "your" in this Item 1A.
+The risks and uncertainties described below are not the only ones we face but do represent those risks and uncertainties that we believe are most significant to our business, operating results, financial condition, prospects and forward-looking statements Our current stockholders or potential investors in our common stock may be referred to as "you" or "your" in this Item 1A.
 References to "shares" and "our common stock" refer to the shares of our common stock.